Diversification: The Key to a Stable Investment Portfolio

 • Asset Allocation: Determine the right mix of assets based on your risk tolerance, investment goals, and time horizon.
 A common rule of thumb is to subtract your age from 100 to determine the percentage of stocks you should hold in your portfolio.
 The rest can be allocated to bonds and other assets.

-• Diversification: Spread your investments across different sectors of the economy to reduce the impact of industry-specific risks.
+• Sector Diversification: Spread your investments across different sectors of the economy to reduce the impact of industry-specific risks.
 For instance, if you have a significant portion of your portfolio in the energy sector and oil prices plummet, your overall portfolio could suffer.
 By diversifying into sectors like healthcare or technology, you can mitigate this risk.

 According to a study by Morningstar, a well-diversified portfolio can reduce risk by up to 40% compared to a concentrated portfolio.
 This highlights the importance of spreading your investments across different asset classes, regions, and sectors.